Victorwz/tod_as_nlg/README.md

 sh run.sh
 ```

-`-m torch.distributed.launch --nproc_per_node=${#OfGPUs}` in run.sh is to use multi GPUs.
+`-m torch.distributed.launch --nproc_per_node=${#GPU}` in run.sh is to use multi GPUs.
 If you would like to train with single GPU, you can remove this part.

 The parameter of `--log_dir` is the path for saving trained model checkpoints.
 You need to modify this parameter before training.